Pence testifies before grand jury investigating Jan. 6

 The former vice president in his memoir detailed some of the conversations he had with Trump in the weeks leading up to that day, writing about how the former president repeatedly pressured him to consider rejecting the 2020 election results.
 Pence ultimately certified the results, saying that the constitution did not give him the unilateral power to overturn the will of the people.

-“He was pretty explicit in his book and wrote about it pretty extensively, so there really shouldn’t be any secrets there for people anxious to know what it is he would testify,” Pence adviser Marc Short said on “The Hill” on NewsNation on Thursday.
+“He was pretty explicit in his book and wrote about it pretty extensively, so there really shouldn’t be any secrets there for people anxious to know what it is he would testify,” Pence adviser Marc Short said Thursday on NewsNation’s “The Hill.”

 Since leaving office, Pence has been critical of Trump over the events of Jan.
 6, saying the two will likely never see eye-to-eye about that day.